Medical Reviewer

 Inhalant Addiction and Abuse

 Inhalant addiction and abuse are rooted in the substances’ direct impact on the central nervous system, often leading to dependence and addiction.[5]
-Inhalants exert their effects by altering neurotransmitter activity in the brain, resulting in feelings of euphoria, relaxation, and altered perception.
+Inhalants exert their effects by altering neurotransmitter activity in the brain, resulting in euphoria, relaxation, and altered perception.
 These psychoactive effects contribute to the potential for addiction, as individuals may chase the pleasurable sensations induced by inhalant use.

 The accessibility of inhalants in various forms, such as aerosols and solvents, makes them readily available for misuse.
 Additionally, the perception of inhalants as common household products may lead to the misconception that they are less harmful than illicit drugs or prescription medications, further fueling their abuse.